FindMySchool LogoFindMySchool

 Beyond the headline grade, a useful takeaway for parents is that the wider feel is described as inclusive and welcoming, with students confident they can seek help from trusted adults, and with behaviour in most lessons calm and orderly, although the report also notes that low-level disruption can occur in certain circumstances.

 This review uses FindMySchool’s rankings for comparative performance, alongside the school’s published performance measures.
-In the FindMySchool GCSE ranking (based on official data), St James Academy is ranked 3,041st in England and 3rd in Dudley for GCSE outcomes.
-This places performance below England average (within the lower-performing 40% of schools in England by this measure).
+In the FindMySchool GCSE academic ranking (based on official data), St James Academy is ranked 3,452nd out of 3,895 schools in England.
+It ranks 7th in Dudley for overall secondary performance, with an England overall rank of 2,913th out of 3,688.
+This places performance below England average by the national academic measure.

-The metrics available here underline a mixed picture.
-The school’s Attainment 8 score is 38.1, and Progress 8 is -0.11, indicating students make slightly below-average progress from their starting points across the eight subjects measured.
-The average EBacc APS is 3.39, and 11% of pupils achieved grades 5 or above in the EBacc measure.
+The school’s Attainment 8 score is 36.8, and Progress 8 is -0.11, indicating students make slightly below-average progress from their starting points across the eight subjects measured.
+The average EBacc APS is 3.3, and 9.8% of pupils achieved grades 5 or above in the EBacc measure.

 For parents, the practical implication is that many students will do well here, but the school is not yet consistently delivering top-end outcomes at national level across the whole cohort.
 The strongest case for choosing the school is typically about fit, support, and the direction of travel, rather than purely about maximising GCSE metrics.